redwoodjs/redwoodjs-com-archive/docs/graphql.md

 Because the context is read-only in your services, if you need to modify it, then you need to do so in the `createGraphQLHandler`.

-To populate or enrich the context on a per-request basis with additional attributes, set a the `context` attribute `createGraphQLHandler` to a custom ContextFunction which modifies the context.
+To populate or enrich the context on a per-request basis with additional attributes, set the `context` attribute `createGraphQLHandler` to a custom ContextFunction that modifies the context.

 For example, if we want to populate a new, custom `ipAddress` attribute on the context with the information from the request's event, declare the `setIpAddress` ContextFunction as seen here: